sst/guide/_chapters/deploy-the-apis.md

 layout: post
 title: Deploy the APIs
 date: 2017-01-05 00:00:00
-description: Tutorial on how to deploy your entire Serverless project or a single function to AWS Lambda and API Gateway.
+description: Use the serverless deploy command to deploy to AWS Lambda and API Gateway using the Serverless Framework.
+We can also test our serverless API backend that is using Cognito User Pool as an authorizer with the aws cognito-idp admin-initiate-auth command.
 code: backend_full
 comments_id: 28
 ---